brpxqzme/my_sicp_today/1/README.md

 Exercise 1.34 follows section 1.3.2 (Constructing Procedures Using Lambda).
-Although SICP drives home that naming things is a powerful way to understand what procedures are really about, some things really don't need names, which is also powerful when the implications are fully explored.
+Although SICP drives home that naming things is a powerful way to understand what procedures are really about, some things really don’t need names, which is also powerful when the implications are fully explored.

-Exercises 1.35–1.39 follow section 1.3.3 (Procedures as General Methods), which really starts to get a little mind-twisty, particularly if you don't grok Scheme idiomatically or the mathematics involved doesn't stick with you.
+Exercises 1.35–1.39 follow section 1.3.3 (Procedures as General Methods), which really starts to get a little mind-twisty, particularly if you don’t grok Scheme idiomatically or the mathematics involved doesn’t stick with you.
 Discusses half-interval method, fixed points of functions, and continued fractions for approximating some wily irrational numbers.

-Exercises 1.40–1.46 follow section 1.3.4 (Procedures as Returned Values), where Newton's Method is rehashed to more than just a square-root finder, what "first-class" means is described, and miscellaneous numerical methods are touched upon to cap off the chapter, including further higher-ordering what we have been higher-ordering already (what a wild ride!).
+Exercises 1.40–1.46 follow section 1.3.4 (Procedures as Returned Values), where Newton’s Method is rehashed to more than just a square-root finder, what "first-class" means is described, and miscellaneous numerical methods are touched upon to cap off the chapter, including further higher-ordering what we have been higher-ordering already (what a wild ride!).